I2-Framework/i2-message/README.md

 # I2 Framework MessageBus Module
-Java POJO messaging and event bus module.
+Java messaging and event bus module.
+Send POJO (Plain Old Java Object) messages and events with ease.
 This module is completely standalone but is part of the greater *I2 Framework*.

 ## Module Dependencies
 * None